UnDesSix/flask_webapp/README.md

 # flask_webapp

-Simple web app to upload and parse xml files, extract gas prices and compute the mean for a given gaz.
+Simple web app to upload and parse xml files, extract gas prices and compute the mean for a given gas name.

 ## Getting started